ABOUT THE ARTIST

 ABOUT THE PRINTS

 All prints are an archival quality giclée (a French word for '“spray ink”) and they are made-to-order from a small business in Vermont.
-The paper print comes with an additional 2” white border around the image with the title of the work and the artist’s signature hand written in graphite.
-The canvas prints, always finished with a fine UV protectant, omit the white border and instead wrap around a 1.5” deep stretcher frame (lightweight pine) with the signature in permanent marker on the back.
-My feeling is that the refined matte paper prints are best for formal or quieter spaces, containing a spacious quality enhanced by the additional border and of course the choice of framing.
-Alternatively, the stretched canvas prints are considerably bolder in both shape and color (via the nature of the canvas printing and coating), and thus ideal for spaces in need of infusing energy.
+The paper print on archival enhanced matte brighter white paper, or on a thicker Hannamuhle white paper (depending on your print size), comes with an additional 2” white border around the image with the title of the work and the artist’s signature hand written in graphite.
+The canvas prints, always finished on site with a fine UV protectant, forgo any white border and instead mirror-wrap around a 1.5” deep stretcher frame (lightweight pine) with the signature in permanent marker on the back.
+My feeling is that the more refined capture of the matte paper prints relate better in formal or quieter spaces, containing a spacious quality enhanced by the additional border and the array of framing possibilities.
+I offer additional professional framing if you reach out when ordering a paper print.
+Alternatively, the stretched canvas prints are considerably bolder in both shape and color (via the nature of the canvas printing and coating), and thus ideal for spaces in need of infusing energy and some dynamic physicality even.
 The mirror-wrapped edges also allows for the image to feel like it’s “jumping off the wall” in one flowing unified statement.
-You are welcome to contact me should you need more help deciding which style to hang in your space.
+They are also significantly lighter in weight than the large framed paper prints due to no heavy glass component.
+You are welcome to reach out if you need some help in deciding which style to hang in your space, or would be assisted by a custom framing consult to go along with it.
+Cheers!!